-For businesses which qualify for the government’s credit guarantee schemes, they can easily get collateral-free funds of maximum Rs.
+For businesses that qualify for the government’s credit guarantee schemes, they can easily get collateral-free funds of a maximum of Rs.
 1 Crore.
-Thus, a business loan with a better interest rate can suit the needs of business better as compared to a personal loan.
+Thus, a business loan with a better interest rate can suit the needs of the business better as compared to a personal loan.
 A personal loan of Rs.
-1 Crore could prove to be risky for a business which is just starting up.
+1 Crore could prove to be risky for a business that is just starting up.

 While personal loans are available instantly, as long as the basic eligibility criteria are met, these are best suited to address an emergency financial need.
 It is best to avoid taking a personal loan for business expansion.
 Smart entrepreneurs would rather go for a business loan instead of falling into the personal loan trap.